 Target market.
 According to Wealthfont’s own website, they are “catering to the young and tech-savvy Silicon Valley community”.
 The staff even includes engineers from successful internet companies.
 That describes significantly less than 1% of the population.

-Maybe they’re just trying to cash in on the image of the Silicon Valley entrepreneur who makes quick millions from a successful internet start up.
-But if there’s more to that than just marketing spin, it’s pretty exclusionary.
+Maybe they’re just trying to cash-in on the image of the Silicon Valley entrepreneur who makes quick millions from a successful internet start-up.

-[Editor's Note - Wealthfront commented this viewpoint is incorrect.
+[Editor's Note: Wealthfront commented this viewpoint is incorrect.
 Wealthfront states it's just one entry point into the general investing market.
-While this maybe true, our opinion of their marketing material and features state otherwise.
-If this changes in the future, we will adjust the review accordingly.]
+While this maybe true, our opinion of their marketing material and features state otherwise.]

 They have tools that help tech workers determine a fair salary and equity package in the tech start-up market.
-There are others that deal with employee stock options, a practice most common to tech companies and start-ups in particular.
-For most other people however, this offers little in the way of traditional investment support.
+There are others that deal with employee stock-options, a practice most common to tech companies and start-ups in particular.
+For most other people however, this offers very little in the way of traditional investment support.

-All kidding aside however, Wealthfront could be a solid addition to an already broad investment portfolio.
+Wealthfront could be a solid addition to an already broad investment portfolio.
 If you already have a fairly well balanced investment mix — complete with risk-free holdings and your own collection of your favorite individual stocks — Wealthfront could function like a an aggressive mutual fund.
 It has a heavy concentration in growth, and that could make it a top hold in a rising market.

 And since all the investment management is done for you, it could be excellent for a novice investor who lacks the inclination to jump into individual security selection and management.
-It could work well for a novice who simply keeps half of his money with Wealthfront and the other half in super safe investments to limit the downside risk.
+It could work well for a novice who simply keeps half of his money with Wealthfront, and the other half in super safe investments to limit any downside risk.

-Overall, Wealthfront doesn’t appear to be a bad service.
-The issue in our opinion, is their target audience seems way too limited for general consumption.
+Overall, Wealthfront appears to be a pretty good investment service, especially for the tech-savvy and DIY types.
 If you are looking for low cost provider who’s using MPT to allocate your account, Betterment might be a better fit.
 For individuals who are looking for a more comprehensive online app with optional financial advisor advice, Personal Capital is better option.